 - Soak prunes in white wine in a non-reactive bowl, covered, overnight in the refrigerator.

 - When you're ready to cook, transfer the prunes and wine to a medium saucepan.
 Bring to a boil, then simmer (uncovered) for 10-20 minutes until prunes are soft.
 Drain liquid and reserve, and set prunes aside.

 - Slice pork medallions about 1½ inches thick.
 Season liberally with salt, pepper, and garlic powder and dredge lightly in flour (shaking off excess).

 - Heat oil in a large cast iron skillet over medium-high heat.
 When oil is hot, pan fry pork medallions 2-3 minutes per side until golden brown, working in batches if needed.
 Pour off fat and gently wipe out skillet, getting rid of excess flour but taking care not to dislodge the tasty brown bits at the bottom of the skillet.

 - With skillet still at medium-high heat add butter, stock, and reserved cooking liquid.
-While until well combined and mixture comes to a boil.
+Whisk until well combined and allow mixture to come to a boil.
 Add medallions back to skillet - in a single layer if possible.
 Cover, reduce heat, and simmer for 45 minutes until pork is tender.

 - About 15 minutes before the pork is done, turn on the oven to 275° F. When pork is finished cooking remove to a large casserole dish and cover.
 Place in the warm oven until ready to serve.